 What’s the best test of a successful boatyard?
 Customers coming back time and again for another boat seems the most obvious answer.

 On that basis, Lee Shore Boats in Port Angeles, Wash., and Salish Seafoods, in Sheldon, Wash., have had a very productive relationship.
-Both are owned by Washington State’s Squaxin Tribe, also known as “People of the Water.”
+Salish Seafoods is owned by Washington State’s Squaxin Tribe, also known as “People of the Water.”
+Lee Shore Boats, owned by Eric Schneinder, has been working closely with Salish Seafoods for years.

 Lee Shore Boat’s newest addition to the Salish Seafoods fleet is the Seahawk, Salish Seafoods’ second 40’ x 14’ outboard powered aluminum scow for its oyster and clam operations.